heyjianjing/linear_algebra/README.md

 * Basis of a vector space

 `la_07`
-* Nullspace definition
+* Nullspace of a matrix
-* Zero nullspace and equivalent statement: left inverse, indepedent columns, determinant,...
+* Zero nullspace and equivalent statement: left inverse, independent columns, determinant,...
-* Tall matrix

 `la_08`
-* Column space definition
+* Column space of a matrix
 * Onto matrix and equivalent statement: right inverse, independent rows, determinant,...
-* Fat matrix
 * Left inverse and right inverse
-* Compute the `right` right inverse

 `la_09`
-* Inverse of square matrix
+* Inverse of square matrices
-* Left invertible $\Longleftrightarrow$ right invertible
+* Left and right invertibility
 * Left and right inverse are unique and equal
 * Dual basis

 `la_10`
-* Rank of matrix
+* Rank of a matrix
 * Column rank equals row rank
-* Full rank matrix
+* Full rank matrices
-* Change of basis

 `la_11`
 * Euclidean norm of a vector